 Need to know what is required to get your building geometry from Revit to cove.tool without complications?
-This article will cover every aspect of the Revit modeling process and provide guidelines for best-practice modeling procedures to set up an energy and daylight model in cove.tool.
+This article will cover every aspect of the Revit modeling process and provide best-practice modeling tips and a variety of related FAQs, and helpful building performance defintions to best setup your Revit model for energy and daylight analysis in cove.tool.

 Before We Begin